HMS Hope (1678)

-HMS Hope was a 70-gun third rate ship of the line of the English Royal Navy, built by William Castle launched at Deptford Dockyard in 1678.
+HMS Hope was a 70-gun third rate ship of the line of the English Royal Navy, one of 20 such Third Rates ordered under the 'Thirty Ships' Progamme approved in 1677.
+She was built by Robert Castle launched at Castle's private yard (near Deptford Dockyard) in late 1678.

-She fought in the Battle of Beachy Head (1690) and the Battle of Barfleur.
+She fought in the Battle of Beachy Head (1690) and the Battle of Barfleur (1692).